-CRP procedure (3)
+CRP procedure

 - ✓ WHO/PQT and participating authorities receive applications for the same pharmaceutical product or vaccine.
-The same pharmaceutical product or same vaccine is characterized by: - √ The same product dossier - ✓ Same manufacturing chain, processes controls and batch release scheme - √ Same API and finished product specifications - ✓ Same product information, packaging presentation and labelling - ✓ WHO/PQT, with the agreement of the WHO PQ holder, shares the full outcome of prequalification assessments, inspections and, if relevant, also results of laboratory testing, including final assessment and inspection reports, with participating authorities, under appropriate obligations of confidentiality and restrictions on use - ✓ Participating authorities accept the product documentation and reports in the format in which they are routinely prepared by WHO - ✓ Fees to be paid by the applicants to participating authorities continue to follow standard national procedures. - ✓ Submission of samples for laboratory testing, continues to follow standard procedures as defined by NRAs. - ✓ Information and documentation should be treated as confidential - ✓ To issue its national regulatory decision on registration of a given prequalified product within 90 calendar days of regulatory time.
+The same pharmaceutical product or same vaccine is characterized by: - √ Same product dossier as for WHO/PQ - ✓ Same manufacturing chain, processes controls and batch release scheme - ✓ Same API and finished product specifications - ✓ Same product information, packaging presentation and labelling - ✓ WHO/PQT, shares full outcome of prequalification assessments, inspections and, also results of laboratory testingfinal assessment and inspection reports - ✓ Participating authorities accept the product documentation and reports in the format in which they are routinely prepared for and by WHO - ✓ Fees to be paid according to standard national procedures. - ✓ Submission of samples for laboratory testing, according to procedures as defined by NRAs. - ✓ Information and documentation treated as confidential - ✓ NRA commits to tory decision on registration within 90 calendar regulatory time.